centria/algo-and-data/docs/exercises.md

 int Calculate(string a, string b)
 ```

-Limits:
- * Each string can be from 1 to 100 characters
 * All the characters are from a to z (non-capital)

 The code should work as follows: